noaa-oar-arl/monet/docs/installing.md

 pip install .
 ```

+### Python 3.11 Notes

+Developers may be interested in the [Python 3.11 release notes](https://docs.python.org/3/whatsnew/3.11.html).
+The most relevant change for MONET is a general speedup, but review the summary for other potential impacts.

 ### Development Environment

 For developers, you can create a dedicated environment using the provided `environment-dev.yml` file: